 Some day trips to Stonehenge and Bath include entry to the Roman Baths, where you can view the incredible remains of one of the greatest spas of the ancient world, centred around Britain’s only hot spring.

-All these tours give you plenty of time to explore the city of Bath:
+All of these tours give you plenty of time to explore the city of Bath:

 - Bath, Windsor and Stonehenge with lunch and all admissions, including the Roman Baths

 - Bath and Stonehenge with snack pack and all admissions, including the Roman Baths

 - Bath, Stonehenge and Windsor, excluding admissions to all attractions

 - Bath and Stonehenge, excluding admissions to all attractions

 - Bath, Windsor, Salisbury and Stonehenge with lunch and all admissions, excluding the Roman Baths

 - Bath, Windsor, Stonehenge and Lacock with lunch and admissions, excluding the Roman Baths